Netflix Sets Fall Premiere for ‘Locke & Key’ Season 2 - Here’s Your First Look (Photos)

-“Locke & Key” Season 2 will premiere in October on Netflix, the streaming service revealed during its “Geeked Week” presentation Tuesday.
+“Locke & Key” Season 2 will premiere on Netflix in October, the streaming service revealed during its “Geeked Week” presentation on Tuesday.

 Also unveiled were the first-look photos for the fantasy show’s second season, which you can see below.

-The “Locke and Key” portion of Tuesday’s stream kicked off with a sizzle reel for the first season, followed by videos from the members of the Locke family (Darby Stanchfield, Connor Jessup, Emilia Jones and Jackson Robert Scott) on the season 2 set.
-That’s when we got the season 2 release month.
+The “Locke & Key” portion of Tuesday’s stream kicked off with a sizzle reel for the first season, followed by videos from the members of the Locke family (Darby Stanchfield, Connor Jessup, Emilia Jones and Jackson Robert Scott) on the Season 2 set.
+That’s when we got the second season release month.

-“There’s more keys, more mystery, and more alohas on the way,” Stanchfield said, before the video cut to Scott saying “Aloha” and throwing up his middle fingers.
-And then Stanchield introduced the images above.
+“There’s more keys, more mystery and more alohas on the way,” Stanchfield said, before the video cut to Scott saying “Aloha” and throwing up his middle fingers.
+Then Stanchfield introduced the images above.

 Getting into the spirit of the moment, Geeked Week hosts Rahul Kohli and Mari Takahashi offered up some Alohas of their own, holding up their own middle fingers when the stream cut back to them.

-The setup in “Locke and Key,” for those who aren’t aware, is that a family moves into a giant, creepy old house in a weird small town after the father is murdered.
-The old creepy house has been in the Locke family for many generations, and naturally it has a dark history.
+The setup in “Locke & Key,” for those who aren’t aware, is that a family moves into a creepy old house in a weird small town after the father is murdered.
+The old house has been in the Locke family for many generations, and naturally, it has a dark history.